malenkiki/argile/README.md

 ```

-Second example this switch, values, short, long and required option:
+Second example with switch, values, short, long and required options:

 ```php
 use Malenki\Argile\Options as Options;